Polymer Chemistry

 6. Conclusions

 Controlled/‘living’ polymerization methods.
+1. Introduction

 2. Covalent ‘living’ polymerization: grouping transfer polymerization